FatherTimeSDKP/FatherTimeSDKP/README.md

+ImageBe it known to all that Donald Paul Smith has invented the Invention now known as "Digital Crystal protocol"

+First Name: Donald
+Last Name:Paul Smith
+Phone:13525073213
+Email: dallasnamiyadaddy@gmail.com
+Invention name: Digital Crystal protocol
+Official Record of Invention Submission Date: October 20, 2025, 9:47 pm

+Statement Of Complete Confidentiality
+All information provided herein, or disclosed to For Sale By Inventor in any other manner at any time, is fully protected without exception under applicable law.
+Your invention submission is legally bound by Title 37 of the Code of Federal Regulations (Section 10.57) to maintain the strictest confidentiality. *An emailed copy will be sent to you immediately upon submission for your records.

 The SDKP Root Framework: A Computational Axiom for Quantum and Classical Unity
 Author: Donald Paul Smith (FatherTimeSDKP) Timestamp: 2025-10-20 20:30 EDT Integrated Framework Title: SDKP-EOS-SDN-QCC Protocol (SESDQDC) / Digital Crystal Protocol (DCP)
 I. Core Axioms and Definitions